zianpan/MLIP_Lab6/Lab5.md

 - Use command `sudo systemctl start jenkins` to start Jenkins server.
 - Show the success of Jenkins installation by running `sudo systemctl status jenkins`

-## Fork & Clone the Git Repository and Set Up Running Environment
+## Clone the Git Repository and Set Up Running Environment
-- Please use a virtual environment management tool to create a virtual environment.
+- Please use a virtual environment management tool to for this project.
 In your team server, it is recommended to use [miniconda](https://docs.anaconda.com/free/miniconda/index.html).
 Then install `pytest`, `numpy`, `pandas`, and `sklearn` packages.
+If `git` is not installed in your team server, please run `sudo apt install git`.
-- Fork the [repository for lab 5](https://github.com/JayYu0116/MLIP_Lab5) repository and clone it to your local machine.
+- Clone [repository for lab 5](https://github.com/JayYu0116/MLIP_Lab5) repository to your local machine.

 ## Complete the Jenkins File